How to Bridge the Gap between College Costs and Financial Aid

 You can’t really work your way through college these days, since college costs have increased so much.
 But working a part-time job during the academic term and summer break can help cover part of college costs.
 Every dollar you earn is about a dollar less you’ll have to borrow.

 - You can earn up to about $6,400 without affecting your financial aid.

-- Don’t work too much during the academic year.
-Working up to 12 hours a week will improve your academic performance, because it forces you to learn time management skills.
-But, every additional hour beyond 12 takes away too much time from academics.
-Students who work 40 or more hours a week are half as likely to graduate.
+- Working up to 12 hours a week will improve your academic performance, because it forces you to learn time management skills.
+But students who work 40 or more hours a week are half as likely to graduate.

 - Check the box on the FAFSA to say that you are interested in Federal Work-Study jobs.
 This doesn’t commit you to working during the school year, but it may give you the option.
 You won’t get more grants if you don’t check this box.
 Federal Work-Study jobs can include jobs where you work with a professor on a research project and maybe earn college credit, not just working in the college cafeteria.

 - Also look for jobs off campus.
 There are many jobs convenient to campus that may pay better than a work-study job.
 This may be a good option for working during the summer, since some jobs may not be able to schedule around your classes.